 12. Have those working in your building been background checked?
 Ask.

 It's easy to assume that the maintenance person at your building every day has been properly cleared by management, but especially if you have kids, this is something you shouldn't assume.
-You'd be surprised by the people get to work in and around your home just because they're "friends" of the owners or "trusted" by them.
+You'd be surprised by the people who get to work in and around your home just because they're "friends" of the owners or "trusted" by them.

 13. Look down at your phone.
 Can you make calls, and are texts going through?